Protestantism: Denominations

+Map of Protestant Christianity in Europe by main denomination.

 Protestants refer to specific groupings of congregations or churches that share in common foundational doctrines and the name of their groups as denominations.
 The term denomination (national body) is to be distinguished from branch (denominational family; tradition), communion (international body) and congregation (church).
 An example (this is no universal way to classify Protestant churches, as these may sometimes vary broadly in their structures) to show the difference: